 Their responsibilities include the analysis of rock and soil for underground and surface structures.

-For example, they often assist in the design of engineering structures life dams, buildings, bridges, tunnels and roads.
+For example, they often assist in the design of engineering structures in these types of projects:

 How does geology tie into disasters, landforms and education?

 Geology is truly a diverse field.
 We discover new things about our planet everyday thanks to it.
 For example, geology is tied into fields like:

 - DISASTER MANAGEMENT: We can better understand disaster management by analyzing plate tectonics.
 Through seismology and tomography, we can enhance prediction models for phenomena like earthquakes, landslides and volcanoes.